Excoriate/terraform-aws-codeartifact/examples/foundation/advanced-oidc/README.md

 # AWS CodeArtifact Foundation Module - Advanced OIDC Example

-This example demonstrates advanced usage of the OIDC features within the AWS CodeArtifact Foundation module.
-It focuses on creating multiple IAM roles associated with a single OIDC provider (e.g., GitLab or GitHub Actions).
+**Focus:** This example demonstrates advanced usage of the OIDC features within the AWS CodeArtifact Foundation module.
+It focuses *only* on creating the OIDC provider and multiple associated IAM roles.
+Other foundation components (KMS Key, S3 Bucket, CloudWatch Log Group) are **disabled by default** in this example's variable definitions (`variables.tf`) to keep the focus narrow.

 ## Usage